runzhigege/vertx-zero/doc/vertx-zero-tutorial/d10043-zero-jsr303-body-validation.md

 * `io.vertx.up.annotations.Codex`

-This annotation will tell zero system that there should be a codex file that bind to current request.
+This annotation will tell zero system that there should be a codex up.god.file that bind to current request.

 ## 1. Configuration

-Under your `src/main/resource` folder, there should be a folder named codex and all the codex files will be put here, then create a file named `api.jsr303.advanced.post.yml` , this file name should be `<api>.<method>` format, the content is as following:
+Under your `src/main/resource` folder, there should be a folder named codex and all the codex files will be put here, then create a up.god.file named `api.jsr303.advanced.post.yml` , this up.god.file name should be `<api>.<method>` format, the content is as following:

 ```yaml
 username: